HestHub/nix-config/blog.md

 ### nix-command and flakes
 Speaking of features, let's do a quick detour and take it at Nix Flakes.

-I know I said I wouldn't be using flakes today, but this will be quick: I'll make the system ready for it and test out a flake I found.
+I said I wouldn't use flakes today, but this will be quick: I'll prepare the system and test a flake I found.

 So, to enable some experimental features, we add this line to our config: